dmhacker/jester/README.md

 attempt to fill in the incomplete game information it has with several potential determinizations and then use statistics from that to choose an overall best move.
-* ISMCTS — A player implementing [information-set Monte Carlo tree search](http://eprints.whiterose.ac.uk/75048/1/CowlingPowleyWhitehouse2012.pdf), most likely the multi-observer variant.
+* MO-ISMCTS — A player implementing [information-set Monte Carlo tree search](http://eprints.whiterose.ac.uk/75048/1/CowlingPowleyWhitehouse2012.pdf), most likely the multi-observer variant.
-* Smart — A smart player will follow a pre-defined strategy.
+* Smart — The smart player will follow a pre-defined strategy.
 The smart player will try to perform prudent actions, such as saving trump and high cards for later and attacking with low cards early and midgame.
-* Human — A human player will interface with the console and will be controlled through stdin.
+* Human — The human player will interface with the console and will be controlled through stdin.

 In the future, we will consider adding: